perwin/imfit/core/README.md

 ## Core Source-code Directory

-This directory contains C++ code used by both imfit and makeimage which is not concerned with solvers/minimizers (see "solvers" directory) or code for individual function objects.
+This directory contains C++ code used by imfit, imfit-mcmc, and makeimage which is not concerned with solvers/minimizers (see "solvers" directory) or code for individual function objects.